Chapelco, Argentina: Family Ski Guide

 Is Chapelco Good for Families?

 Chapelco is Argentina's sweet spot for families: close to the charming town of San Martin de los Andes, uncrowded slopes, and a ski school that starts at age 4.
 Smaller than Cerro Catedral but more relaxed, with a strong beginner-intermediate mix.
 The town itself is more walkable and family-friendly than Bariloche.
-Best for families who want a calm ski week without sacrificing quality.

 The last 5 km of access road is unpaved, pot-holed, and poorly maintained; parking is critically inadequate with late arrivals walking 1 km through mud and ice carrying ski gear—a serious operational failure for a resort marketing itself to families.